nzytag/03-async-callbacks/README.md

 * Write tests to ensure the reader function correctly resolves mapped string data for an array of file paths

 ##  Documentation
 In your README.md describe the exported values of each module you have defined.
-Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and it's behavior (for both valid and invalued use).
+Every function description should include it's airty (expected number of parameters), the expected data for each paramiter (data-type and limitations), and it's behavior (for both valid and invalued use).
 Feel free to write any additional information in your README.md.

 ## Stretch
 Write the reader function recursivly so that it will be able to support 0 or more paths.